Biographies Characteristics Analysis

 9. What is the name of the largest desert in Eurasia?
 (Gobi)

-10. What is the largest sea in the world?
+10. Which sea is the largest in the world?
 (Sargasso)

-11. What is the largest peninsula in Europe?
+11. Name the most large peninsula in Europe?
 (Scandinavian)

 12. What is the old name of the Ural River?
 (Yaik - until 1775)

-13. What continent are the Rocky Mountains on?
+13. On what continent are the Rocky Mountains located?
 (North America)

-14. On what island, according to ancient Greek legend, was the labyrinth of the Minotaur?
-(On Crete)
+14. On which island, according to ancient Greek legend, was the labyrinth of the Minotaur located?
+(In Crete)

 15. Which islands are separated by the La Perouse Strait?
 (Sakhalin Island and the Japanese island of Hokkaido)

-16. On what lake is the island of Kizhi - a monument of wooden architecture?
+16. On which lake is Kizhi Island, a monument of wooden architecture, located?
 (On Lake Onega in Karelia)

-17. On the border of which two countries is Mount Everest (Chomolungma)?
+17. On the border of which two countries is Mount Everest (Qomolangma) located?
 (Nepal and China)

-18. What was the name of the ancient single continent from which all continents were formed?
-(Pangaea)
+18. What was the name of the ancient single continent from which all the continents were formed?
+(Pangea)

-19. What is the name of the largest peninsula in the world?
+19. What is the name of the world's largest peninsula?
 (Arabian)

-20. What is the name of the greatest of the alpine lakes of our planet?
+20. What is the name of the greatest of the high-mountain lakes on our planet?
 (Lake Titicaca in South America, on the border of Bolivia and Peru)

 21. On the shore of which lake is the ancient Russian city of Rostov the Great?
 (Lake Nero in the Yaroslavl region)

-22. Name the strait between the mainland South America and the Tierra del Fuego archipelago.
+22. Name the strait between the continent South America and the Tierra del Fuego archipelago.
 (Strait of Magellan)

-24. What is the name of the island, which in 1811 was discovered by the expedition of Gedenshtorm, in 1902 the geologist Tol re-discovered, but the expedition of Academician Samoylovich, specially organized in 1937, could not find it?
+24. What is the name of the island, which was discovered by Gedenstorm’s expedition in 1811, discovered again by geologist Tol in 1902, but the expedition of Academician Samoilovich, specially organized in 1937, could not discover?
 (Sannikov Land)

-25. The name of which large desert in China is translated into Russian as; "Who gets here always disappears"?
+25. The name of which large desert in China is translated into Russian as; “Whoever gets here always disappears”?
 (Takla Makan)

 26. What straits separate the European and Asian parts of Turkey?
 (Bosphorus and Dardanelles)

-27. Between what seas does Asia Minor lie?
+27. Between which seas does it lie?
+Asia Minor?
 (Between the Black and Mediterranean Seas)

 28. What territory did the UK return to China in 1997?
-(The Hong Kong peninsula (Chinese name Xianggang) was a British colony for 155 years)
+(The Hong Kong Peninsula (Chinese name for Hong Kong) was a British colony for 155 years)

 29. What is the name of the main island of Japan?
 (Honshu)

-30. What is the largest island in Europe?
-(United Kingdom)
+30. Which island is the largest in Europe?
+(Great Britain)

-31. They can be in the form of an arch, wing, dome, pyramid, table, and their largest draft can be more than half a kilometer.
-What is this about?
+31. They can have the shape of an arch, a wing, a dome, a pyramid, a table, and their maximum draft can be more than half a kilometer.
+About what we're talking about?
 (About icebergs)

-32. The name of which islands literally translates as "Turtle Islands"?
+32. Which islands name literally translates to “Turtle Islands”?
 (Galapagos Islands in the South China Sea)

-33. The Sandwich Islands archipelago consists of twenty-four islands: Mauk, Mol okay, Oahu and so on.
+33. The Sandwich Islands archipelago consists of twenty-four islands: Mauk, Mole Okai, Oahu, and so on.
 What is the name of the largest of the Sandwich Islands?
 (Hawaii.
-The Sandwich Islands are otherwise called Hawaiian)
+The Sandwich Islands are otherwise called the Hawaiian Islands)

 34. Mount Tonga is only slightly inferior to Everest: its height is 8,690 meters.
-However, among the eight-thousanders of the Earth, it does not appear, and the climbers did not make a single attempt to conquer it.
+However, it is not listed among the eight-thousanders on Earth, and climbers have not made a single attempt to conquer it.
 Why?
-(She is underwater in the Pacific Ocean)
+(It is underwater in the Pacific Ocean)

-35. Muna Kea volcano can be considered the highest mountain in the world.
-Its base is under water at a depth of 5,500 meters, and the top rises to four thousand three hundred meters above sea level.
-The total distance between the sole and the top is 9,800 meters.
+35. The Muna Kea volcano can be considered the highest mountain in the world.
+Its base is located under water at a depth of 5,500 meters, and the top rises four thousand three hundred meters above sea level.
+The total distance between the base and the top is 9,800 meters.
 On which islands is this volcano located? (in Hawaiian)

-36. What port is called the "ocean gate" of our country?
+36. Which port is called the “ocean gate” of our country?
 (Port city of Nakhodka in Primorsky Krai)

-37. What lands of Ukraine are named after the trees that grow there?
-(Bukovina)
+37. Which lands of Ukraine are named after the trees that grow there?
+(Bukovyna)

-38. Which cities have the word "salt" in their names?
-(Sol-Iletsk (Orenburg region), Solvychegorsk (Arkhangelsk region), Solikamsk and Usolye (Perm region), Usolye-Sibirskoe (Irkutsk region), Soltsy (Novgorod region), Sol (Donetsk region, Ukraine), Staraya Sol (Lviv region , Ukraine))
+38. Which cities have the word “salt” in their names?
+(Sol-Iletsk (Orenburg region), Solvychegorsk (Arkhangelsk region), Solikamsk and Usolye ( Perm region), Usolye-Sibirskoye ( Irkutsk region), Soltsy ( Novgorod region), Sol (Donetsk region, Ukraine), Staraya Sol (Lviv region, Ukraine))

-39. What famous mountain range and river have the same name?
+39. How famous mountain range and the river have the same name?
 (Ural)

-1. What river flows from the letter "A" to the letter "Z"?
+1. Which river flows from the letter “A” to the letter “Z”?

-(“From the letter A to the letter I the Amu Darya flows.”
+(“From the letter A to the letter Z the Amu Darya River flows.”
 S.Ya.
 Marshak.)

-2. What continent stretches from the letter "A" to the letter "Z"?
+2. Which continent stretches from the letter “A” to the letter “Z”?

 (Australia.)